Sections Of This Article

 The HM6 Space Pirate by MB&F embodies a futuristic and unconventional design reminiscent of a spacecraft.
 Its sapphire crystal domes house the hours and minutes, with turbines that regulate the winding system.
 The unusual aspect lies in its intricate and otherworldly appearance, drawing inspiration from science fiction and pushing the boundaries of watch design.

 The Arthur Oskar Stampfli – The Wheels of Time uses a radical time-display based on the concept of Tibetan prayer wheels.
-The time is shown by numerals on independent moving hour and minute cylinders, within a bracelet shaped case .
+The time is shown by numerals on independent moving hour and minute cylinders, within a bracelet shaped case.

 The Hublot Classic Fusion Takashi Murakami Sapphire Rainbow:

-. . . adds a colorful element to this beautiful collaboration.
+. . . adds a colourful element to this beautiful collaboration.
 They say “This new watch takes the smiling flower, the iconic theme of the Japanese artist’s work, and transforms it into a whirlwind of transparency and colour“

 The Devon Tread 1 is an exceptional timepiece distinguished by its use of belts to display time rather than traditional hands.
 Its complex movement utilizes motorized belts to indicate hours, minutes, and seconds, creating a visually stunning and unconventional way of displaying time.